sillylogger/location-machine/README.md

 # [LocationMachine.io](https://www.locationmachine.io)

 Welcome!
-Location Machine is an attempt to connect GPS points with quality photos to 3rd party messaging apps.
+Location Machine is an attempt to connect: GPS points, quality photos, 3rd party messaging apps.

 Right now it kinda looks like this:

 ![Screenshot](/app/assets/images/location-machine-dot-io-mvp.png)

-There are many applications for a generic app of this nature: event organization, community selling, photo blogging...
+Background: there are many uses for a generic app of this nature: event organization, photo blogging, geocaching...

-Hopefully, Location Machine can provide a toolkit of services necessary to setup other apps, supporting UI customization, with an upgradable core.
+Hopefully, Location Machine can provide a toolkit of services necessary to setup other apps, supporting UI customization, and maintain an upgradable core.
 Much like [WordPress.org](https://wordpress.org/) provides a CMS for websites, blogs, and other types of apps.

 How will that core / UI layer be segregated?
 Likely at the JS level, but it will evolve as we spin up instances of Location Machine.